phospho-app/ai-chat-bubble/README.md

 **How does it work ?**

-1. Add a code snippet to your frontend
+1. Run the backend to create an assistant with knowledge about your website's content
-2. Connect a URL to give knowledge to your assistant
+2. Add a code snippet to your HTML frontend
-3. Answer your users' questions with RAG
+3. Your users can now chat with an assistant!

-4. Analyze conversations to improve the knowledge
+Improve your knowledge base thanks to included [phospho analytics](https://phospho.ai).

 ## 1. Set up .env